acorg/midtools/README.md

 What assumptions are you making?

 * In simulations, you're making independent reads from a single genome.
 So SNPs are completely uncorrelated.
-Won't be like that in a real infection.
+It won't be like that in a real infection.

 # Single infections